LocationProfessor Kohnstammlaan 10, 3312 Land van Valk, The Netherlands

 Project TeamRené van Zuuk, Kersten Scheller, Peter Hagelaar, Wulf Oschwald

-From the architect.
+Text description provided by the architects.
 Together with the GHOR and ROC on the Learning Park in Dordrecht, a plot was assigned for a second fire station.
 This 'Multi functional aid station' lies on the edge of an educational district.
 A triangular plot was assigned to the fire station, where the front where the front line should form a zigzag border edge.
 The urban plan also states that the firestation should be a minimum of 12 meters in height to act as a noise barrier between the school it backs on to and the N3 road opposite.

 The project mainly consists of fire engine garages, two workshops, a 24 hour social area and an office area.
 In total they occupy 5560 m².
 In addition, parking spaces are provided for 24 employees.
 There is also a smaller garage for the special ambulance service and supporting functions which covers 400m².
 A 190m² Regional Training Centre occupies the smallest part of the complex which houses a number of classroom and practice examination rooms.